-Candidates must achieve an aggregate mark of at least 40.00% for the year, must pass all core modules, and must have earned at least 60 ECTS credits for the year.
-No more than 15 ECTS may be earned as compensated passes per credit level during the programme.

-Additionally, for progression on the MSci, candidates must normally achieve an aggregate mark of at least 60.00%, weighted across years 1 and 2.

-Year Three: Candidates must achieve an aggregate mark of at least 40.00% for the year, must pass all core modules, must have earned at least 60 ECTS credits for the year, and must have earned at least 45 credits at level 6 or higher.
-No more than 15 ECTS may be earned as compensated passes per credit level during the programme.

-Year Four: Candidates must achieve an aggregate mark of at least 50.00% for the year, must pass all core modules, must have earned at least 60 ECTS credits for the year, and must have earned at least 60 credits at level 7.
-No more than 15 ECTS may be earned as compensated passes per credit level during the programme.

-- The pass mark for modules at levels 4, 5 and 6 is 40.00%, and at level 7 is 50.00%. - At the discretion of the Board of Examiners, compensated fails may be awarded in non-core modules at levels 4, 5 and 6 that have been awarded 30.00% or higher, and in non-core modules at level 7 that have been awarded 40.00% or higher.
+- Year One: Candidates must achieve an aggregate mark of at least 40.00% for the year, must pass all core modules, and must have earned at least 60 ECTS credits for the year.
+No more than 15 ECTS may be earned as compensated passes per credit level during the programme. - Year Two: Candidates must achieve an aggregate mark of at least 40.00% for the year, must pass all core modules, and must have earned at least 60 ECTS credits for the year.
+No more than 15 ECTS may be earned as compensated passes per credit level during the programme. - Additionally, for progression on the MSci, candidates must normally achieve an aggregate mark of at least 60.00%, weighted across years 1 and 2. - Year Three: Candidates must achieve an aggregate mark of at least 40.00% for the year, must pass all core modules, must have earned at least 60 ECTS credits for the year, and must have earned at least 45 credits at level 6 or higher.
+No more than 15 ECTS may be earned as compensated passes per credit level during the programme. - Year Four: Candidates must achieve an aggregate mark of at least 50.00% for the year, must pass all core modules, must have earned at least 60 ECTS credits for the year, and must have earned at least 60 credits at level 7.
+No more than 15 ECTS may be earned as compensated passes per credit level during the programme. - The pass mark for modules at levels 4, 5 and 6 is 40.00%, and at level 7 is 50.00%. - At the discretion of the Board of Examiners, compensated fails may be awarded in non-core modules at levels 4, 5 and 6 that have been awarded 30.00% or higher, and in non-core modules at level 7 that have been awarded 40.00% or higher.
 Compensated passes are not allowed in core modules.
 Marks for modules awarded a compensated pass are included in year and programme overall weighted marks. - A single compulsory I-Explore co-curricular module must be taken, and subsequently passed or awarded a compensated fail, but will not be included in calculating the aggregate mark for the year.
-If optional additional co-curricular modules are taken for credit, then their marks will be included in calculating the aggregate mark for the year. - The marks for both level-6 and level-7 modules are included in calculating aggregate marks in year 3 and in year 4.
+If optional additional co-curricular modules are taken for credit, then their marks will be included in calculating the aggregate mark for the year. - The marks for both level-6 and level-7 modules are included in calculating aggregate marks in both years 3 and 4.